whleucka/soprano-sanctum/README.md

 ## Usage

--   Copy the .env.example file to .env and add your db secrets / ListenNotes API key
+-   Copy the .env.example file to .env and add your db secrets / ListenNotes API key.
 -   Create a mysql database.
 -   Run migrations.